-THE lstWHAT TO EXPECT:COMMITTEEThe Chair presents proposed interview Qs.MEETINGThe Committee revises and approves the Qs.
+THE lstWHAT TO EXPECT:COMMITTEEThe Chair presents proposedMEETINGInterview Qs.The Committee revises andapproves the Qs.

 - Make sure the questions are directly related to the job announcement. - Make sure none of the questions pre-suppose something that exceeds a minimum qualification. - Make sure the committee understands how the Q should be answered. - If the question is technical, what is the answer? - What type of answer would the ideal candidate have? - Recommended practices: - Avoid Qs where the answer can be easily found in the application materials.